Big John Studd: Personal life

 Minton met his wife Donna Conklin, a former competitive swimmer, at the Le Pichet restaurant in Montreal, which was co-owned by his WWF rival Andre.
-They had three children: Robert, Jannelle, and Sean, the latter of whom is also a professional wrestler going by the ring name Big Sean Studd.
+They had three children: Robert, Jannelle, and Sean.
+Sean is also a professional wrestler going by the ring name Big Sean Studd.
 In 1989, Minton said that his left knee, shoulder and lower back were all damaged from wrestling.

 Death

 In the fall of 1993, Minton noticed a lump in his armpit, and a doctor found a large tumor in his chest.
 It remitted after chemotherapy, and he was told he might wrestle again in six months, but it returned in 1994.
 When no suitable bone marrow donor was found, and he was given around a month to live, Minton underwent an autotransplantation procedure with a 7% success rate.
 Again, the tumor remitted and he went home.
 Around September 1994, Minton's lungs collapsed and he went back to the hospital.

 In February 1995, Minton returned for another round of chemotherapy, and it was found that the tumor had spread widely.
 He died after a battle with liver cancer and Hodgkin's disease on March 20, 1995.